JakeCavaiani/DoD_Discharge/README.md

 # DoD_Discharge

 **Overview** <br>
 This repository reads in discharge data and generates predicted discharge throughout the year.
 The code is separated into R markdowns for each year.
 Raw pressure transducer (PT) and calculated measured discharge (Q) are pulled in from the coresponding year's sensor folder on the "DoD project" Google Drive.
 Cleaning the PT data included removing out-of-water points, shifting jumps in pressure due to cleaning of sensor houseing, removing beaver dams, combining data from paired PTs when neither had a complete record, and filling in small gaps in data using the 'na_kalman' fuction from the 'imputeTS' R package.
 Air pressure data was collected by the Harms' lab, or downloaded from NEON or Eielson Airforce Base.
 For some years we have water level data (water level above sensor, not stream depth) that was calculated in HOBOware instead of pressure data.
 Water pressure - air pressure or water level was regressed against the measured Q to fit a linear relationship and the formula is used to predict Q from the PT data.
+Pressure units are kPa and discharge units are L/s.

 **Folders**
 - PT_data: Once the PT data are cleaned they are exported to this folder.
 All date+times are in AKDT.